 Use a large sheet pan.
 Overlapping wedges steam instead of crisping.
 A 15×21-inch pan gives them space to roast evenly.

-Process shots-- images of the potatoes being roasted and Parmesan cheese being shaved on top
+The potatoes being roasted and Parmesan cheese being shaved on top.

 Storage

-Reheated potato wedges won’t be as crispy but still make a tasty snack or side.
+This reheated potato wedges recipe won’t be as crispy but still make a tasty snack or side.

 • Store: Let them cool, then put them in a sealed container.
 Keep in the fridge for 3–5 days.